adam-p/yesterday-i-learned/random.md

 1. Coriander *is* [cilantro](https://en.wikipedia.org/wiki/Coriander), and is a leafy herb that [Mexicans poop on](https://www.reddit.com/r/explainlikeimfive/comments/4a05qr/eli5_since_norovirus_is_not_a_foodborne_illness/d0wagc9).
 1. [Refried beans](https://en.wikipedia.org/wiki/Refried_beans) is cooked and mashed, not fried.
 1. Alec Guinness (Ben Kenobi) died ages ago (2000).
 He was old enough to experience the Jedi purge and two other world wars.
+1. [Adding automatic transmission fluid does not clean your engine](https://www.reddit.com/r/Justrolledintotheshop/comments/4b2kyu/my_sister_bought_a_car_that_has_missed_an_oil/d15mu5n); not sure why it must be said.
+1. There are more binary stars (orbits around another star) than unary stars.
 1.

 [ansible]: https://galaxy.ansible.com/intro